How to Drain and Flush a Hot Water System

 Step 5: Connect the garden hose to the drain valve

 The drain valve is at the bottom of the tank — usually a brass nipple with a square or hex head, or sometimes a small lever.
-Screw the garden hose onto it.
+Screw the garden hose onto it firmly.
 Run the other end of the hose to a stormwater drain, a garden bed, or a grassed area where 250 litres of hot water won’t damage anything.
-NOT to a sewer overflow — that’s not what stormwater drains are for, and conversely, hot water will lift bitumen if you discharge it onto a driveway.
+NOT to a sewer overflow — that’s not what stormwater is for — and conversely, never discharge hot water onto bitumen because it’ll lift the surface.
+Grass or stormwater only.

 Step 6: Open the drain valve and run until clear

 Open the drain valve.
 Hot water will start flowing through the hose.
-Stay back — if there’s a leak in the hose connection it’ll spray hot water.
+Stay back — if there’s a leak in the hose connection it’ll spray hot water and you don’t want that on your forearms.
 Let the tank drain completely.
 The first 30 seconds of discharge will look brown and rusty; that’s the sediment you’re flushing out.
 Keep it running until the discharge runs clear, which is usually 5–10 minutes after the brown phase ends.

 Step 7: Brief refill-and-flush cycle

 With the drain valve still open, briefly open the cold inlet for 30 seconds, then close it.
-This sends a slug of fresh cold water through the bottom of the tank, agitating any remaining sediment and flushing it out.
+This sends a slug of fresh cold water through the bottom of the tank, agitating any remaining sediment and flushing it out the drain hose.
 Repeat 2–3 times.
 You’ll see another small puff of brown water each time.
-Stop when the discharge stays clear after the agitation slug.
+Stop when the discharge stays clear after the agitation slug — usually after 3 cycles, occasionally more on a heavily scaled tank.

 Look at the top of the tank for the PTR valve — it has a small lever, usually red or yellow plastic.
 With the tank still empty (or partially empty) and the power still off, lift the PTR lever and hold it for 5 seconds.
-Water should discharge from the PTR drain pipe.
-If nothing comes out, or if it sticks open after you release it, the PTR is failed and the tank shouldn’t be returned to service until it’s replaced (this is licensed plumber work — call me).
-Annual operation is what stops the seat seizing in the first place.
-Document the date you operated it, somewhere on the unit or in your home maintenance log.
+Water should discharge from the PTR drain pipe out the side of the house.
+If nothing comes out, or if it sticks open after you release it, the PTR is failed and the tank shouldn’t be returned to service until its replaced — that’s licensed plumber work.
+Annual operation of the lever is what stops the seat seizing in the first place, and AS 3498 mandates it.
+Document the date somewhere on the unit or in your home maintenance log.
+For related licensed-DIY plumbing, see our replace leaking tap washer and replace toilet inlet valve guides.

 Step 9: Close the drain valve, refill the tank

-Close the drain valve and disconnect the hose.
+Close the drain valve firmly and disconnect the hose.
 Open the cold inlet valve fully.
-The tank will start refilling — this takes 15–30 minutes for a 250-315 L tank.
+The tank will start refilling — this takes 15–30 minutes for a 250–315 L tank.
 During refill, leave the hot tap in the house OPEN so air can escape from the system.
-Once water flows steadily from that hot tap (no spluttering), the tank is full.
+Once water flows steadily from that hot tap with no spluttering, the tank is full.
 Close the hot tap.

 Step 10: Restore power and verify

 Switch the HWS circuit breaker back on at the board.
-Don’t turn the power on with the tank empty — element will burn out instantly without water to absorb the heat.
+Don’t turn the power on with the tank empty — the element will burn out instantly without water to absorb the heat, and that’s a $400 element replacement on what should have been a free flush.
 Wait 2–3 hours for the element to bring the tank up to temperature, then test a hot tap.
-Note the date of service somewhere on the unit (a permanent marker on the data plate cover is fine) so you know when the next 5-year flush is due.
+Note the date of service somewhere on the unit — permanent marker on the data plate cover is fine — so you know when the next 5-year flush is due.
+Five years from now you’ll thank yourself.

 The 5-yearly flush is owner-doable on electric storage units, and the annual PTR valve test is a regulatory requirement under AS 3498 — not optional maintenance.
 Treat them as a pair: flush every 5 years, test the PTR every year.
 That single discipline doubles the lifespan of your hot water system.
-And anything to do with gas, the cold inlet valve replacement, or the tempering valve — that’s licensed-only, no exceptions.
+And anything to do with gas, the cold inlet valve replacement, or the tempering valve — that’s licensed-only, no exceptions, regardless of what YouTube tells you.
+Got a tank making kettle noises, or a PTR that wont reseat after testing?
+Send us a write-up and well help you sort whether its DIY or a callout.

 Tomo